Standards and quality assurance

 Sashed windows and doors are manufactured to high standards from top quality materials and components that comply with European manufacturing quality standards.
 Complying with both EU and UK legislation and quality standards, all our windows and doors are supplied with the required CE marking which includes our Declarations of Performance (DoP) for thermal performance.
 Thermal performance for windows and doors are measured in ‘U-values’.

 What is a U-value?

 U-value is a measurement of the rate of heat loss from the warm inside of the house through the window or door to the colder outside.
 The lower the U-value, the smaller the loss of heat, i.e. better energy management.
-U-values are applied to both the glazing unit and the whole item.
-U-values for glazing is commonly referred to as centre pane U-value and the U-value for the both the frame, sashes and glazing is commonly referred to as the whole item or overall U-value.
+U-values are applied to both the glazing and the whole item.
+U-values for glazing is commonly referred to as centre pane U-value and the U-value for both the frame, sashes, and glazing is commonly referred to as the whole item or overall U-value.